-Usage of the Boundary

-The Boundary element is particularly useful for defining what is inside a system (or part of a system) and what is outside.
-It can be used to show the Use Cases of a system or subsystem, the

-Options for the Boundary

-The Boundary can be configured to have a number of vertical and horizontal swimlanes, which are useful for grouping elements into different sections of the boundary, creating a matrix effect.
+UML Elements Toolbar | Boundary Common Toolbox Page | Boundary Usage of the Boundary The Boundary element is particularly useful for defining what is inside a system (or part of a system) and what is outside.
+It can be used to show the Use Cases of a system or subsystem, the in-scope Features or Requirements.
+Diagrams created for management and non-technical audiences will benefit from the use of Boundaries, which can be colored and nested to have visual appeal and business meaning.
+It is essentially a diagrammatic device and does not appear in the Browser window.
+If a formal and structural grouping of elements is needed, the modeler could consider the use of a Package.
+Options for the Boundary The Boundary can be configured to have a number of vertical and horizontal swimlanes, which are useful for grouping elements into different sections of the boundary, creating a matrix effect.
 The Border Style can also be configured to allow different line styles that can then be colored using the standard element appearance settings.
 Also, choosing the 'Solid' options allows the Boundary's fill color to be set.

-Learn more Boundary about the Boundary
+Learn more about the Boundary